Apply online now

 The trial aims to establish a state-wide licensing option suited to the micro-brewery and small distillery model to make it easier for businesses to start up and trade in lower-risk settings.
 This aims to support the craft brewery and small distillery sector and promote greater venue diversity across NSW.

-The trial has been developed, and will be undertaken and monitored, in close consultation with the Inner West Council and the local industry.
+The trial will be undertaken and monitored in close consultation with relevant councils and local industry.

 Your application can take longer to review if we don’t have all the details we need to assess it.
 We will come back to you to obtain the missing information to progress your application.
 You can help us speed up the process by: